Roles, Duties and Power of Registrar of Cooperative Societies

 | Joint Registrar | Coordinates operations across multiple districts. | Multi-district |

-Assistant Registrar Cooperative Societies dealt with specific administrative tasks including documentation, audit monitoring, and smaller disputes.
+Assistant Registrar Cooperative Societies dealt with specific administrative tasks, including documentation, audit monitoring, and smaller disputes.

 Read Also: Society Treasurer Roles and Responsibilities